NixOS/nix.dev/source/anti-patterns/language.md

 2. you control the shell environment via your source code, setting `$NIX_PATH` via `nix-shell` or NixOS options.

 :::{note}
-We recommend to avoid using extra search paths and to switch to flakes and disable channels by permanently setting `NIX_PATH=` to be empty.
+We recommend to avoid using search paths and disable channels by permanently setting `NIX_PATH=` to be empty.
 :::

 See {ref}`pinning-nixpkgs` for a tutorial on how to do better.